yurayarosh/grid/README.md

 # Grid

 Import `grid.sass` to project.

-In `_grid-parameters.sass` all static sizes for each breackpoint In `_variables.sass` add css variables responsive values if necessary
+In `_grid-parameters.sass` all static sizes for each breakpoint

+In `_variables.sass` add css variables responsive values if necessary

 # Basic usage
-In the project must be initialized breackpoints mixins:
+In the project must be initialized breakpoints mixins:

-`+xl, +lg, +md, +sm, +xs, +xxs, +xlmin, +lgmin, +mdmin, +smmin, +xsmin, +xxsmin` such as
+`+xl, +lg, +md, +sm, +xs, +xxs, +xlmin, +lgmin, +mdmin, +smmin, +xsmin, +xxsmin`

+such as

 ```sass